jVilla206/elist_analysis/README.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/1a6396de-c945-4335-8fce-35665c461bf8">

 * An Excel spreadsheet with more in-depth insights can be found here
-* SQL queries used to analyze this dataset can be found [here](https://github.com/jVilla206/elist_analysis/blob/main/elist_analysis.sql)
+* SQL queries used to further analyze this dataset can be found [here](https://github.com/jVilla206/elist_analysis/blob/main/elist_analysis.sql)

 # Deep-Dive Insights
 **Overall trends**